Comparing London’s Hop On Hop Off Open Top Sightseeing Buses

 When you order there is a map detailing where these points are in London.

-The good news is that vouchers can be validated at any boarding point.
+The good news with Big Bus is that e-tickets can be validated at any boarding point on the network.

-The bad news is that the cheapest tickets require you to stipulate the exact date you want to use the ticket.
+The bad news is that unlike OLT the cheapest tickets require you to stipulate the exact date you want to start using the ticket.
 So if it rains…

 Save Money - Buy Attraction Tickets & Bus Tour In One Package